NarubyRiverlione/Spice/doc/README.md

-Spice Core 0.12.1
+Dune Spice 0.12.1
 =====================

 This is the official reference wallet for Spice digital currency and comprises the backbone of the Spice peer-to-peer network.
-You can [download Spice Core](https://www.spice.org/downloads/) or [build it yourself](#building) using the guides below.
+You can [download Dune Spice](https://www.spice.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------